 The policies laid out in the report, such as curtailing oversight for large commercial planning applications, would only further expose northern communities to a rapacious, exploitative, and unregulated form of capitalism that enriches a few at the top, whilst normalising mass immiseration.

-One of the reports’ most alarming proposals is “full expensing”, a policy popularised by ex-Reagan adviser Stephen J. Entin, that would allow firms to deduct the cost of any investment from their corporation tax bill.
+One of the report’s most alarming proposals is “full expensing”, a policy popularised by ex-Ronald Reagan adviser Stephen J. Entin which would allow firms to deduct the cost of any investment from their corporation tax bill.
 At a time when state capacity has already been stretched to breaking point by the Covid-19 pandemic, full expensing would transfer huge sums from the treasury into the pockets of wealthy shareholders.
-Such policies reveal the CPS’ true intention, which is to use feigned concern for northern communities to mask the imposition of even more vampiric forms of neoliberalism.
+Such policies reveal the CPS’s true intention, which is to use feigned concern for northern communities to mask the imposition of even more vampiric forms of neoliberalism.

 Climate action as an investment opportunity.